Wedding Flowers by the Seasons – 20 Types to Pick From

 From centerpieces and bouquets to boutonnieres and altar decor, the flowers you select for your wedding ceremony and reception should showcase the unique meaning of your marriage as well as your preferences and personal style.
 However, selecting the flowers that fit your personality as well as match your theme, the season, the color palette and of course, your budget isn’t always a breeze, especially if you don’t know a hyacinth from a hydrangea.

 So here we round up the 20 types of flowers according to the seasons, so you can be sure of the availability and affordability of your floral decorations whatever your wedding theme and budget may be.
-[Read: 25 signs you’re really high on wedding fever!]
+[Read: Wedding fever: What it is & 25 signs you can’t stop thinking about it]

 Spring Flowers